BinaryMuse/fluxxor/site/contents/faq.md

 **Q:** How do I deal with asynchronous operations in stores?

 **A:** Dispatches to stores are always synchronous, but stores can perform asynchronous operations.
 At the end of the async call, the store can dispatch a separate action that represents the *availability* of the asynchronously-obtained data.
+See [Dealing with Asynchronous Data](/guides/async-data.html) for more details.

 <hr>